jdhwpgmbca/pcapture/QUICKSTART-WINDOWS.md

 docker run --rm --name keycloak -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin -p 8180:8080 jboss/keycloak
 ```

+- Add user `alice` with password `alice`, and user `admin` with password `admin`.
+Go into the `alice` user configuration and into `Role Mappings` and add the `user` role.
+Go into the `admin` user and into the `Role Mappings` and add the `user`, `admin`, and `filter_admin` roles.

-### Configuring Keycloak
+## Configuring Keycloak

 - Login to the admin console at `http://localhost:8081` using username `admin` and password `admin`.
-- Import the quarkus realm from the `realm-export.json` file in the top of the project folder.
+- Import the `pcap` realm from the `realm-export.json` file in the top of the project folder.
-- The import should default to using the `quarkus` realm.
+- The import should default to using the `pcap` realm.
 You should stick to that for now.
 This local keycloak container will not retain it's data once it's stopped.

-### settings.xml
+## settings.xml

 - Create a new file called `settings.xml` in your `%USERPROFILE%\.m2` folder.
 If the folder doesn't exist, create it.
 - Copy the contents of the `settings.xml` file below into your new `settings.xml` file in your `.m2` folder.
+- Adjust the name of the `ethernet-network-interface` value in your new `settings.xml` file to suit your network configuration.
+Rename your network interface in Windows if there are any spaces in the name.

 Note: the `secret` value below under the `auth.backend.secret`, it must match the `backend-service` client credentials.